 The focus of the Center for Enterprise is to provide excellence in education and training to meet workforce needs as seen through the eyes of employers and communities.
-This focus will be delivered through four pillars of emphasis to include business and industry training, continuing education, community education, and entrepreneurship education.
+This focus will be delivered through: to include business and industry training, continuing education, and community education.